qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/taudem/stream_network_analysis_tools.rst

 ``Spacing for Threshold Values`` [enumeration]
-  This parameter indicates whether logarithmic or linear spacing should be used when looking for possible threshold values using drop ananlysis.
+  This parameter indicates whether logarithmic or linear spacing should be used when looking for possible threshold values using drop analysis.

   Options: